mkoncek/javapackages-validator/README.md

 type `<rule>`.
 For each validated package the validator selects applicable rules.
 Whether or not a rule is applicable depends on its `<match>` node.
-A node may have one match in which case it is *concrete* or have no match at all in which case it is *abstract*. *Abstract* rules additionally can be named by assigning them a `<name>` node.
+A node may have one match in which case it is *concrete* or have no match at all in which case it is *abstract*.

+### Inheritance

+*Abstract* rules additionally can be named by assigning them a `<name>` node.
 Setting this property allows other rules to inherit validators from them.
 This is done by setting a `<parent>` node with the name of the named rule which should be inherited from.

+Validators are only inherited if the child rule does not set them.
+If the child rule sets the rule it will be *overriden*.
+Setting the validator to an empty XML node disables the validator (i. e. overrides it with no-operation version of the validator).

 Name / inheritance resolution happens after the configuration is read so rules can refer to named rules which have not yet been defined.

+### Exclusivity

 Only *concrete* rules are selected for matching the `.rpm` packages.
 *Concrete* rules may additionally be set as **exclusive** by setting: